 Today, Cointreau continues to be produced in Angers using the same methods that have been passed down from generation to generation since 1849.
 While the recipe remains a secret, one thing remains clear: Cointreau is an essential ingredient for any cocktail enthusiast or home bartender looking to craft classic drinks with an unmistakable flavor of orange zest!

-See also What is the alcohol content of Calvados brandy?
+See also What is the difference between añejo and other types of tequila?

 Manufacturing Process of Cointreau